Austin O'Brien Catholic High School

-Austin O'Brien (AOB) is a high school located in the Ottewell community of southeast Edmonton.
+Austin O'Brien (AOB) is a Catholic high school located in the Ottewell community of southeast Edmonton, Canada.
 It has about 1000 students.

 Namesake

 Austin O'Brien was named after Sir Austin O'Brien, the superintendent of Edmonton Catholic Schools from 1924 to 1961.

 History

 Austin O'Brien was opened in 1963 when Edmonton had 18,000 students in the Catholic system and had 55 schools.

 The school's Ukrainian-language program began in 1983, and teaches Ukrainian language arts as well as religious studies.